 Information Governance almost always has an impact on the way employees do their work, as it changes where information can be stored, how it can be stored, and for how long.
 Ensuring that those who interact with that data are aware of the expectations put upon them is key.
 Any effort to implement Information Governance without training the workforce is doomed to fail, so making sure everyone understands the requirements is paramount.
 You’ve already made the effort to audit, resolve issues and write protocol, so don’t skip the part where the people who make sure you don’t have to do it all again know what they’ve got to do.

 As with any program that mandates a few extra steps and awareness, Information Governance needs to be followed up on consistently.
-Stakeholders, either the IG steering committee or the CIGO, should take care to remind team leaders to keep the protocols front of mind (both for themselves and their team members).
+Stakeholders, either the IG steering committee or the CIGO, should take care to remind team leaders to keep their protocols top of mind (both for themselves and their team members).
 In addition, it would be wise to set up a schedule of periodic spot-checks and small-scale data audits to act as an extra check on compliance.
-If compliance begins to wane, don’t hesitate circle back to the training discussed above.
+If compliance begins to wane, don’t hesitate to circle back to the training discussed above.

 At the onset of the Information Governance process, the business case and ROI calculations have been made based on projections and externally-derived data.
-Now that the program is up and running, it’s key make the same calculations and measurements on the actual data.
+Now that the program is up and running, it’s key to make the same calculations and measurements on the actual data.
 This will help to justify the continued effort required, but also help identify possible avenues for improvement.

-What tools you end up using to facilitate your Information Governance efforts is closely tied to your current setup.
+What tools you end up using to facilitate your Information Governance efforts, is closely tied to your current setup.
 In certain cases, existing tools can be repurposed to assist the process, in others you may have to build from scratch.
 At the same time, what tools you choose to use is (to a certain degree) a matter of personal preference.
 For businesses, personal taste might not factor into tool choice, but just like for individuals, what tools a company uses serves as an expression of priorities.

 Generally, Information Governance solutions tend to be end-to-end tools, the difference between them is mostly due to the amount of data they’re designed to handle, the degree of automation they provide (rule of thumb is the more data it wants to manage, the less automation it can offer).
-As always, prices vary wildly across the spectrum and with it the degree of support, features and ingestion capacity.
+As always, prices vary wildly across the spectrum and with it the degree of support, features, and ingestion capacity.
 With so many options, it’s worth the effort to take a good look around and find the solution that works best for what you’re trying to achieve.

 For many companies, legal and regulatory challenges are a fact of life.
 However, when they begin to deal with a case as it presents itself, their eDiscovery process often starts at the bright red box in the EDRM that says ‘Identification’.
 Although you have to start somewhere, there’s a reason Information Governance precedes Identification in the model.
-Without Information Governance, data stores are messy an disorganized, which makes finding relevant information that much harder and more time-consuming.
+Without Information Governance, data stores are messy and disorganized, which makes finding relevant information much harder and more time-consuming.

 All that said, Information Governance is still the first step to a consistent and reliable eDiscovery process, which is becoming increasingly important when it comes to dealing with both civil litigation and regulatory requests.
 With that knowledge in mind and the realities of data growth in support, the business case for starting now rather than later is increasingly compelling.
-With the right tools in hand, the effort of Information Governance isn’t even only a cost saving, it could be turned into a tool that enables data-driven decision making.
+With the right tools in hand, the effort of Information Governance isn’t even only cost-saving, it could be turned into a tool that enables data-driven decision making.